The Avengers (2012 film): Pre-production

 When Whedon received Penn's draft, he told Feige he felt the studio did not "have anything" and they should "pretend this draft never happened".
 Part of Whedon's issue was the lack of character connections in Penn's draft, which necessitated Whedon to begin "at square one".
-Whedon went on to write a five-page treatment of his plan for the film, and created the tagline "Avengers: Some Assembly Required", riffing on the "Avengers Assemble" slogan from the comic books.
-Marvel quickly began working to sign Whedon to write and direct, only stipulating that he include the Avengers against Loki, a battle among the heroes in the middle, a battle against the villains at the end, and he get the film done for its May 2012 release.
-The script would go through "a lot of insane iterations of what might be" according to Whedon.
-Whedon explained there was a point when it was not certain Johansson would star in the film, so he "wrote a huge bunch of pages starring The Wasp", and wanted Zooey Deschanel to play the character.
+Whedon went on to write a five-page treatment of his plan for the film and created the tagline "Avengers: Some Assembly Required", riffing on the "Avengers Assemble" slogan from the comic books.
+Marvel quickly began working to sign Whedon to write and direct, only stipulating that he include the Avengers against Loki, a battle among the heroes in the middle, a battle against the villains at the end, and that he get the film done for its May 2012 release.
+The script went through "a lot of insane iterations of what might be", according to Whedon.
+There was a point when it was not certain Johansson would star in the film, so he "wrote a huge bunch of pages starring The Wasp", and wanted Zooey Deschanel to play the character.
 He also was "worried that one British character actor [(Hiddleston)] was not enough to take on Earth's mightiest heroes, and that we'd feel like we were rooting for the overdog.
 So I wrote a huge draft with Ezekiel Stane, Obadiah Stane's son, in it."
 Once all of the actors were "locked in place the movie stayed on mission."
 Whedon noted that the characters used do not have the same issue, unlike the X-Men.
 He felt "these guys just don't belong together" before realizing their interactions could be like The Dirty Dozen (1967).
 Whedon also referenced Dr. Strangelove (1964), The Abyss (1989), His Girl Friday (1940), and Black Hawk Down (2001).
 Whedon would ultimately share final screenplay credit with Penn, though Whedon noted he "fought" for sole credit and was "very upset about it."
 Penn felt the two "could have collaborated more, but that was not his choice.
 He wanted to do it his way, and I respect that."